psu13/mutable-hakyll/posts/i-am-malenia-blade-of-miquella.md

    wall again.
 This ability to change the pace of the game is nice.

 5. I had played the game for maybe 50 or 60 hours before realizing you can warp from anywhere you might be standing, and not just from checkpoint locations.
-The stockholm syndrome is real.
+The Stockholm syndrome is real.

 As a whole I think this video game takes everything that the fans loved about the first